ConstructCommunity/alfred-botler/README.md

 ___
 # Description
-_Alfred Botler_ is a Discord bot, specifically made for the [Construct Community Discord](https://discord.gg/dZDU7Re) server.
+**Alfred Botler** is a Discord bot, specifically made for the [Construct Community Discord](https://discord.gg/dZDU7Re) server.
-<br />_Alfred_ is able to perform a lot of tasks, from keeping track of things to advanced server management.
+<br />It's able to perform a lot of tasks, from keeping track of things to advanced server management.

-# Commands
+# Member Commands
 ### iam
-> Add or remove selected [Server Roles](https://lnk.armaldio.xyz/cc_roles).\
+> Add or remove selected server roles.\
 Ex: `!iam dev`

+### rolelist
+> Display a list of available server roles.\
+Ex: `!rolelist`

 ### bug
 > Posts a formatted message with some useful bug reporting links.\